BharatasimhaR/E-commerce-site-SHOPEE/README.md

-# E-commerce_website_PHP
+# E-commerce_website_SHOPEE
- This is a complete E-commerce website built with the both front end and back end techonolgies
+ This is a complete/fully devoloped E-commerce website built with the both front and back end techonolgies